MicrosoftDocs/architecture-center/docs/guide/technology-choices/compute-decision-tree-content.md

 - [Azure Container Instances](/azure/container-instances/container-instances-overview).
 This service is a fast and simple way to run a container in Azure.
 You don't have to provision any virtual machines or adopt a higher-level service.
 - [Azure Red Hat OpenShift](/azure/openshift).
 A fully managed OpenShift cluster for running containers in production with Kubernetes.
 - [Azure Spring Apps](/azure/spring-apps).
 A managed service designed and optimized for hosting Spring Boot apps.
 - [Azure Service Fabric](/azure/service-fabric/service-fabric-overview).
-A distributed systems platform that can run in many environments, including Azure or on premises.
+A distributed systems platform that can run in many environments, including Azure or on-premises.
 - [Azure Batch](/azure/batch/batch-technical-overview).
 A managed service for running large-scale parallel and high-performance computing (HPC) applications.

 ## Understand the hosting models

 For hosting models, cloud services fall into three categories:

-- **Infrastructure-as-a-Service** (IaaS) lets you provision virtual machines along with the associated networking and storage components.
+- **Infrastructure-as-a-Service** (IaaS) lets you provision virtual machines and the associated networking and storage components.
 Then deploy whatever software and applications you want onto those virtual machines.
 This model is the closest to a traditional on-premises environment.
 Microsoft manages the infrastructure.
 You still manage the virtual machines.

 - **Platform-as-a-Service** (PaaS) provides a managed hosting environment where you can deploy your application without needing to manage virtual machines or networking resources.
 Azure App Service and Azure Container Apps are PaaS services.